chansongoal/FCM-LM/ReadMe.md

 - ## Llama3

     - **Common sense reasoning:** Please download [Arc-Challenge dataset](https://huggingface.co/datasets/allenai/ai2_arc/tree/main/ARC-Challenge) and process it to JSON file.
 Then put the processed JSON file in the *“Data_example/llama3/csr/source”* folder.
-We have provided the JSON file for the test dataset in the examplar folder.
+We have provided the JSON file for the test dataset in the exemplar folder.

 - ## Stable Diffusion 3

     - **Text-to-image synthesis:** Please download [COCO 2017 caption annotations](https://cocodataset.org/#download) and put it in the *“Data_example/sd3/tti/source”* folder.
-The selected 100 captions are processed by *machines/sd3/caption_processing.py* and the processed source caption file can be found in the *“Data_example/sd3/tti/source”* folder.
+The selected 100 captions are processed by *"machines/sd3/caption_processing.py"* and the processed source caption file can be found in the *“Data_example/sd3/tti/source”* folder.

 # Feature Test Dataset